Some ideas for your road trip

 We’ve made a couple of suggestions for you to think about whilst planning your trip.
 It is not intended that you follow them too rigidly – they are just ideas, feel free to head off down your own road as you see fit.
 You might consider adding two of these routes (or part thereof) together for a 6-10 day trip.
 Please also have a play around with our Trip Planner – we hope you find it helpful.

 Finally, a few words about wild camping in Scotland.
 Scotland is a land of open spaces and is the ideal country for touring.
-One major advantage is that you are permitted to camp on land accessible to vehicles, this includes laybyes, parking areas, disused roads, areas adjacent to roads etc. Effectively it means that if you are not on private property or there are no specific local bye laws to preclude it you may pull over and stay the night.
+One major advantage is that unless specifically prohibited you are permitted to camp on public land accessible to vehicles, this includes laybyes, parking areas, disused roads, areas adjacent to roads etc. Effectively it means that if you are not on private property or there are no specific local bye laws to preclude it you may pull over and stay the night.
 You are of course required to follow the Highway Code and Countryside Code and act in a responsibly way but this entitlement is of huge benefit to those seeking to get away from campsites and crowds.
+It is very important in these times of increased access that responsible tourism takes place and as such there is a handy video available that touches on the important dos and don’ts here: Click for Video.

 Skye and the ‘Road to the Isles’